passsy/spot/README.md

 ### Timeline in console on CI

-On CI servers, it might be hard to open the HTML reports.
+On CI servers, it might be hard to access the HTML reports.
+The only output is often the console output.
-Unless they are explicitly archived after a run, they are usually inaccessible.
+Unless the reports are explicitly archived after a run, they are usually inaccessible.

 Spot automatically [detects CI](https://pub.dev/packages/ci) systems and dumps the Timeline to the console when a test fails.
 That might be ugly to read, but all information is better than none.